skarkhanis95/ditiss-devops-course/docs/phase-2/san/lab09.md

 ---

-## Step 7: Configuring Access Policies
+## Step 7: Sharing the files

-1. In the MinIO console, go to **Buckets → techops-bucket → Manage → Access Policy**.
-2. Set policy to **Public** (for testing only).
-3. Copy the object link and open it in a browser without logging in.
+1. In the `techops-bucket` that you created, select the file you just uploaded by selecting checkmark on the left side of the file name.
+2. In the sub-menu on right side, you will find the **Share** button, click on it.
+3. Accept the default values for sharing time or add as per your needs.
+4. Copy the link and share to your instructor on Slack and updte your Jira Card for the lab.

-✅ You can now access the file directly via URL.
+✅ You can now access the file directly via URL now.

 ⚠️ **Note:** In production, access policies should be restricted for security.